Dual fuel energy – why it could be better for you

 Most suppliers offer two tariff types: Fixed, Variable and many with Green features typically using 100% renewable electricity or 100% zero-carbon electricity

-How to compare dual fuel deals
+How to compare the best dual fuel tariff deals

-Dual fuel comparison – what to look out for
+Dual fuel comparison – what to look out for before you switch

 - Is it a fixed or variable tariff?
 Do you want peace of mind knowing you won’t be affected by rising wholesale prices?
 Read our fixed versus variable tariffs guide to help you decide